What to Look For When Buying a Residential AC System

 - Use foam weather-stripping material to fit the room air conditioner tightly into its opening and seal any gaps.
 This will diminish air leakage and increase efficiency.

-Speak to one of our Hudson Valley AC technicians or a friendly customer service representative by calling (845) 253-4053 today.
+Speak to one of our Newburgh AC technicians or a friendly customer service representative by calling (845) 253-4053 today.
 Go Green Express Home Services serves Orange County, Dutchess County, Putnam County, Ulster County, and Rockland County, NY.